A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Final negotiations

 Once all the above steps have been completed, the buyer and seller have one more chance to enter into negotiations over any repairs.
+Once this step is completed, the closing process begins.

 Stage 3: The closing process

 If all six processes above have been completed by the agreed closing date, the closing process can begin.
+This involves the following steps:

 How to Track Your Key Dates and Real Estate Transaction Milestones